jupdike/tsvg/README.md

     </If>

 - TextPath could use font-family and weight to find the right font-id instead of the current method, which is more confusing since you have to check the .svg font file for the right font-id string.

+- TextPath could match more and more of the attributes <a href="https://www.w3.org/TR/SVG/text.html#AlignmentProperties">in the W3 spec</a>, especially the alignment and letter spacing properties.

 - TextPath could maybe have some way to use alternate glyphs (lower v. upper case numbers, etc.)